rocktronica/buttonpusher/readme.md

 1. Insert servo into its mounting cavity -- it should fit snugly and won't need its screws
 2. Attach the one-sided servo horn into the 3D-printed hammer arm, and attach that to the servo axle
 3. Optionally, use machine screws to mount everything together
-4. Slide Joycon into mount
+4. Slide Joy-Con into mount

 ### Usage